PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I don't think --"

 "Yeah, I figured that one out already.
-Just trust me, if we can bribe our way through this thing, everybody will be a lot happier.
+Just trust me, if we can bribe our way in and out of this thing, everybody will be a lot happier.
 And a lot more alive.
 Hey kid, you mind taking the reins for a while?
 I'm still a little woozy from that potion."

 "Woozy? but it was magic!"

-"Trust me, the hangover you get from magic is the worst kind of hangover there is."
+"Trust me, the hangover you get from magic is the worst kind of hangover there is.
+I'm gonna sleep it off in the back.
+Don't go chasing after anybody while I'm asleep."

-# 18
+# 18 -- Do I Have a Deal for You!

 Rattick was no hero.
-Like all true survivors, he found a way to profit from misfortune of others.
-At the first sign of trouble, he slunk into the alleys of Robrecht.
-While strange creatures marauded through the town and fire ravaged the buildings, he kept to the shadows, looting corpses where he could, burgling a store or two, until he reached the         South gate.
-When he found a horse in the Guard's stable he was gone into the night without a second thought.
+Like all true survivors, he always seemed to find ways to profit from misfortune of others.
+So, at the first sign of trouble, he slunk into the alleys of Robrecht.
+While Orcs marauded through the town and fire ravaged the buildings, he kept to the shadows, looting corpses where he could, burgling a store here or there, until finally he reached the North gate.
+He found a horse in the Guard's stable and was gone into the night without a second thought.

-When he reached the forest, he abandoned the horse and stayed off the road.
-Rattick worked his way through the woods some 20 yards off to the side.
+When Rattick reached the forest, he abandoned the horse and left the road.
+He worked his way along the road 20 yards into the woods.
 When he grew tired, he climbed a tree, wrapped himself in his cloak and tried to nap.
-His sleep did not last long, for he was awakened by the raiding party returning from Robrecht.
-Horrible things on wolves, crying "Hork, Hork, Hork!" as they rode the unlit roads.
+His sleep did not last long, for he was awakened by the sounds of the raiding party returning from Robrecht.
+Horrible things on wolves crying "Hork, Hork, Hork!" as they rode the unlit roads.
 Rattick wondered what treasure they had taken from the town.
 Probably just people for food.
 But, just in case, he followed their tracks, looking for dropped baubles by the light of a waning moon.

-The raid was was bad news for Robrecht, of course, but quite good news for Rattick.
+The raid was was bad news for Robrecht, of course, but good news for Rattick.
 When word got out about the sack, adventurers would come from all parts of the Four Kingdoms.
 They would see glory and loot.
 And with such a school of fish to draw from, Rattick's grift was about to go big time.
 Maybe he needed a partner to handle the additional volume?
+But the problem with taking a partner in the grift was, how could you trust a grifter.

 With his careful traveling habits, it took Rattick three days to return to the entrance of the Wizard's lair.
-And when he got there, it wasn't there anymore.
-The once grassy hill and innocuous-looking wooden door was now a smoking hole in the earth.
+And by the time he got there, it wasn't there anymore.
+The once grassy hill and innocuous-looking wooden door had been blown apart to create a smoking hole in the earth.

 Wolf tracks led directly over the edge and into the maw of the pit.
-Hmm, so the Wizard had become fed up.
-Rattick imagined the scene in his mind.
+Evidently the Wizard had had enough.
+It was not hard for Rattick to imagine the scene in his mind.
 Often enough he had heard the howls of frustration echoing through lower dark of the dungeon.
 Of course, Rattick had amazed and frightened by the mighty magics he seen the man work.
-But that made Rattick smile.
-That one so wise in the ways of power to be so ignorant of patience.
+But that's what made if funny now.
+That one so wise in the ways of power could be so ignorant of patience.
 That was amusing.
-And something worth remembering.
+And worth remembering.

-Did someone make it past the Troll and steal something of value from the Wizard.
+Did someone make it past the Troll and steal something of true value from the Wizard?
 Yes, that would do it.
 And Rattick wouldn't be surprised.
-His efforts had been keeping the Troll so well fed, that half the time when he guided adventurers to the beast he had to wake him up.
+His grift had been keeping the Troll so well fed, that half the time he brought adventurer's to him, he had to wake the beast up to get him to eat his marks.

-He could see it.
-The Wizard in his foul pit, ranting incoherently at the creatures he had made.
-Raging against insults and injuries both real and imagined.
-The Wizard throws up his hands, says a word of power and an entire hillside blows outward into the night.

-With a hue and cry, the Orc's of War are let slip.
+That would have pushed the Wizard over the edge.
+His temper lost, raging against insults real and imagined, his foul creations scurrying for cover, yest that must have been the way it happened.
+The Wizard throws up his hands into the air, says a word of power and the entire hillside blows outward into the night.
+With a hue and cry, he let slip the Orcs of War.

-Yes, that's the way it would have happened.
+Yes, that's how it would have happened.
+Dimsbury had enough power to do it, that was sure.
+He was a Wizard sure enough, with more power than any Battlemage Rattick had ever heard of.

 It was the kind of scene that one would place in a mighty saga to give the Hero time to rally an army and save the town.
 Except that there was no hero.
 And there was no army.
 Just a wound in the earth and an unsuspecting town that had been sacked.

-All of this only served to make things better for Rattick.
-Powerful the Wizard might be, but he was ignorant of the ways of man.
-Now that he had sacked the town of Robrecht, even more heroes would come seeking to defeat him and steal his treasure.
+And would be sacked again and again, now that it was defenseless.

-a more powerful wizard and now would lure more  and more powerful adventurers.
-And all of these would-be heroes would bring more valuables with them.
-Which was good for Rattick.
-When the next party came, he would spin his sad tale of love and life lost in the fall of Robrecht.
+So now he would wait for the next party of adventurers.
+When they came, he would spin his sad tale of love and life lost in the fall of Robrecht.
 He would summon tears to his false eyes and tell how he had come for vengeance, but realized to attempt the depths of the fiendish dungeon alone would be surest suicide.
-He would promise to serve his new friends faithfully.
-And when they fell prey to Rattick's trickery, he would profit.
+Then he would promise to serve his new friends faithfully.

-Rattick climbed into a tree, found a comfortable limb and dozed peacefully while he waited for the next flock of heroic lambs to come to the slaughter.
-His dreams of blood and fortune were soon interrupted by the sound of horses and, was that a wagon?
-Coming up the forest road.
+After a while, he grew tired of standing around waiting for the next flock of heroic lambs.
+So he climbed into a tree, found a comfortable limb and went to sleep.
+But his dreams of blood and fortune were soon interrupted by the sound of horses and, was that a wagon?

 He peered down through the leaves and spied a coach fit for a king.
-Or a  party of adventurers so rich that Rattick would only have to run his bloody con one last time before he retired to the warmth and debauchery of the Southern Kingdoms.
+A King, or a party of adventurers so rich that Rattick would only have to run his bloody con one last time before he retired to the warmth and debauchery of the Southern Kingdoms.

-He clambered down from the tree to quickly, he nearly fell and broke his leg.
-He rushed to greet the adventurers in their splendid coach, noting that the strong-jawed blond lad who drove the carriage was wearing a very high grade of armor.
-A very good sign, thought Rattick, expensive armor, even on the servants.
+He jumped down from the tree so quickly, he nearly broke his leg.
+As he rushed to greet the adventurers, he saw that the strong-jawed blond lad who drove the carriage was wearing a very, very high grade of armor.
+A good sign, thought Rattick, expensive armor, even on the servants.

 "Hello, hail and welcome, proud adventurers.
 Be on your guard, for you have come to the lair of a Wizard most foul and dangerous.
 Humble as I am, I place at your service, my unworthy person, Rattick."
 He said, finishing with a low bow.

-Before he raised his head, he heard a familiar and irritating voice say, "Ah, Rattick, do I have a deal for you!"
+Before he could raise his head, he heard a familiar and irritating voice say, "Ah, Rattick, do I have a deal for you!"

-He looked up sharply.
+He snapped up from his bow.
 "BOLTAC?!?"

-# 19
+# 19 -- Meet the Troll

 "Rattick!" answered Boltac, not missing a beat, "Is it ever your lucky day!"